');

 About Midvale, UT

-Midvale is a mid-sized city in Utah with a population of 35,736 residents.
-The median household income is $73,058 per year, which is above the national average.
-The median age in Midvale is 32.6 years.
+Midvale is a mid-sized city located in Utah with a population of 35,736 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $73,058 per year, which is 3% below the national median of $75,149.
+The median age of 32.6 years is notably younger the US median age of 38.9 years, indicating a younger, often more dynamic population base.

 How Midvale Ranks in Utah